RCMP RFI – When should I start to prepare?

 The RCMP RFI (Right Fit Interview) is a key component to the overall RCMP applicant process, and one that shouldn’t be taken lightly.
-So when should you start focusing on getting ready?
-As soon as you decide to apply to become a member of the RCMP.
-That’s right.
+So, when should you start focusing on getting ready?
+As soon as you decide to apply to become a member of the RCMP?
+Yes!

 Don’t wait until you are notified that you have an interview date.
 I’m hearing from my clients that applicants are getting as little as one week’s notice that they are scheduled for an interview.
 And one week is not much time if you are just beginning your preparation.

 So what can you do now to start this all important preparation?